mcraiha/CSharp-Ascon/README.md

 ### Fancy API

-With Ascon-128 you can do the following
+With Ascon-128 you can do the following, test it out in [.NET Fiddle](https://dotnetfiddle.net/AAkKSV)

 ```cs
 using CSAscon;